rhobimd-oss/shebe/docs/guides/mcp-tools-reference.md

 ### Description

-Returns comprehensive information about a session including overview, configuration parameters, and computed statistics like average chunks per file and average chunk size.
+Returns comprehensive information about a session including overview, configuration parameters and computed statistics like average chunks per file and average chunk size.

 ### Input Schema